DylanSHLiang/etch-a-sketch/README.md

 # etch-a-sketch
 Etch-a-Sketch program that lets users draw pixelated art in a grid that supports up to a 100x100 grid.
+Users can also change colour and save their drawings.